spiegelib/spiegelib/_sources/examples/fm_sound_match.rst.txt

 * Perform sound matching using deep learning and genetic algorithms
 * Evaluate results

-If you haven't already, make sure you have *SpiegeLib* and *RenderMan* installed.
+If you want to follow along or recreate any part of this experiment, make sure you have *SpiegeLib* and *RenderMan* installed.
 See :ref:`installation instructions <installation>`.
 And download `Dexed <https://asb2m10.github.io/dexed/>`__.

+If you want to jump ahead and hear the results, check out the :ref:`audio results page <fm_sound_match_listen>`

 All code is available as Python notebooks on the project `github page <https://github.com/spiegelib/vst-fm-sound-match>`__.
 The trained models from this experiment are also